Pilot Officer 1169534 Anthony Hugh Denison Reffell

 Many people have helped with information about this article.
 Grateful thanks go to Ross McNeill and Dave Hatherell for help with information regarding this aircraft loss, with further details taken from the RAF Chivenor Operational Record Book; National Archives reference AIR28/152.

-Extra special thanks go to Brian Clarke of Braunton for his help in identifying the crash site on the ground, and to David Lindsay for the valued photograph of Tony.
+Extra special thanks go to the late Brian Clarke of Braunton for his help in identifying the crash site on the ground, and to David Lindsay for the valued photograph of Tony.
 Thanks also go to Adrian Short for further information on Esther.